interactive-fiction-class/interactive-fiction-class.github.io/homeworks/planning/planning.md

 ## Step 2: Convert the Task to PDDL

-### Pick Several Steps And Think About How to Convert Them

 As an example, I'll pick the [How to Survive in the Woods](https://www.wikihow.com/Survive-in-the-Woods) article, and work on translating Part 1, Step 1 into PDDL.
 Here is step 1 from that article: